ayushsharma82/ESP-DASH/src/cards/joystick.md

 #### Callback:
 Joystick Card requires a callback function which will be called when we receive a input from our dashboard.
 In setup block, we will be calling our `attachCallback` function and provide a lambda (callback) function with a `const char*` (character array) argument.

+Joystick card has 2 callbacks, `directional` and `coordinates`:

+##### Directional Callback:

-The callback will return the active direction of your joystick when it's moved.
+This callback will return the active direction of your joystick when it's moved.
 It will be one of the following:
 - `up`
 - `down`
 - `left`